matthewkeil/devops-for-digital-nomads/README.md

 Everyone loves FREE.
 As Oprah says... **You get free hosting!
 You get free hosting!
 And you get free hosting!
 Everyone gets free hosting....**

 ## Compatability
 This project was built using TypeScript but if you are using JavaScript that is no problem.
 If you can `npm run ___` nomad-devops is for you.
 The client folder is meant for client-side code and is specifically optimized for the major javascitpt frameworks.
-However if you are building your code with the `npm run build` command and the static files, that get uploaded after your build end up in the `client/dist` folder then this repo will work as is.
+However if you are building your code with the `npm run build` command, and the static files that get uploaded after your build end up in the `client/dist` folder then this repo will work as is.
 When deploying the client code all files in the `client/dist` folder will get uploaded to Amazon S3 and the infrastructure will fallback to serving `index.html` in the event of a 404-NOT_FOUND (which is what the frameworks need for routing).

 ---